billthefarmer/notes/README.md

 You may search notes, the search will update as text is entered into the search field.
 Use the search widget or keyboard action button to find the next match.

+## Find all
+You may find all notes that contain the current search text.
+This menu item will only appear while the search widget is active.
+A dialog will pop up with a list of matching notes.
+Touch an entry to open that note.
+You may repeat this or refine the search text to find the desired note.

 ## Template
 You may use a note template.
 If a template is set it will be copied to